AMERICA does not repel the past or what it has produced under its forms or

 greatest poet does not moralize or make applications of morals … he knows

+the soul.
 The soul has that measureless pride which consists in never

 acknowledging any lessons but its own.
 But it has sympathy as measureless